bitdessin/JustDeepIt/docs/source/implementation/sod.rst

-To show the detection results as images, for example, showing the detected contours on the images, method :func:`draw <justdeepit.utils.ImageAnnotation.draw>` implemented in class :class:`justdeepit.utils.ImageAnnotation` can be used.
+To show the detection results as images, for example, showing the detected contours on the images, method :meth:`draw <justdeepit.utils.ImageAnnotation.draw>` implemented in class :class:`justdeepit.utils.ImageAnnotation <justdeepit.utils.ImageAnnotation>` can be used.
 Here is an example to show the detection result of the first image.

 .. code-block:: python